250407-NET-FS/icecream-shop/Proposal.md

 # Cart's Icecream Shop
 ## Executive Summary
-Cart's Icecream Shop is where customers can customize and order a cone or bowl of icecream.
-The main purpose involves understanding customer trends (i.e., understanding what types of icecream users like).
-This purpose gears toward icecream parlors wanting to know more about people's icecream preferences.
+Cart's Icecream Shop is an app where customers can order a personalized cone or bowl of icecream.
+Designed for icecream parlors, this app helps to uncover consumer trends to help drive business planning and sales efficiency.

 ## Models
 * Icecream